-How To Fix Kernel-Power Critical Error (Event ID 41)
+How to Fix Kernel-Power (Event ID 41) Error

-The Kernel-Power error (ID 41) error message states that the system has rebooted without first cleanly shutting-down.
+The Kernel-Power (ID 41) error message states that the system has rebooted without cleanly shutting down.
 It can be caused if the system stops responding, crashes, or loses power unexpectedly.
-To be more precise, the error occurs when the computer is shut down or restarted unexpectedly.
-The Kernel-Power Event ID 41 critical error is generated when a Windows computer starts after its last shutdown and Windows finds that the computer was not previously shut down cleanly.
-Event ID 41 reports that something unexpected happened, thus preventing Windows from shutting down correctly.
+The Kernel-Power 41 critical error is generated when a Windows computer starts after its last shutdown and Windows finds that the computer was not previously shut down cleanly.

-The error message itself does provide much information, and why it is important to know what the computer was doing just prior to the event, and to identify a potential resolution.
-An under-powered or failing power supply might be one reason.
-For example, if you have recently added Random Access Memory (RAM), additional devices, or hard disks when this problem arose, the power supply might be the cause.
+The error message does provide much information.
+However, an underpowered or failing power supply might be one reason.
+For example, if you recently added Random Access Memory (RAM), additional devices, or hard disks when this problem arose, the power supply might be the cause.